-So when you look at our small family farms in the San Juan Islands and around the world in terms of economic "output", they seem insignificant.
-Including our farm, of course - by the standard of capitalism, we're negligible...laughable, even.
+So when you look at our small family farms in the San Juan Islands and around the world in terms of economic "output", they seem insignificant - by the standard of capitalism, we're negligible...laughable, even.

 I'm thinking that it's time to reconsider the ways we measure success in the business world, in order to save ourselves and the planet.